Skip to main content

 Contextual Suppression

-Selective Alert Suppression Implement intelligent filtering that suppresses True Positive - Benign alerts during known legitimate activities while maintaining detection capabilities for unauthorized use of the same techniques.
+Selective Alert Suppression Implement intelligent filtering that suppresses True Positive - Benign alerts during known legitimate activities while maintaining detection capabilities for unauthorised use of the same techniques.

 Risk-Based Alerting